qo-proto/qh/docs/protocol-definition.md

 `qotp` provides an encrypted transport layer, similar in concept to QUIC, handling reliability and congestion control internally.

 A single `qotp` connection can carry multiple concurrent streams, allowing for parallel requests and responses without head-of-line blocking.

+### 7.1 Connection Establishment
+#### 7.1.1 Certificate Exchange

+QOTP enables you to use it without knowing the servers public certificate.
+But when we dont know the server public certificate it takes some packets for the handshake.
+A better aproach would be to connect to the server knowing the server public certificate.

+To get the server certificate before connecting to the server we try to get the certificate from the DNS.

+We need a DNS Entry we can get from the client before connecting.

 ## 8. Security Considerations